awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_inheritance_mgmt.md

 ### Value\-setting operators<a name="value-setting-operators"></a>

 You can use the following value\-setting operators to control how your policy interacts with its parent policies:
 + `@@assign` – **Overwrites** any inherited policy settings with the specified settings\.
 If the specified setting isn't inherited, this operator adds it to the effective policy\.
+This operator can apply to any policy setting of any type\.
+  + For single\-valued settings, this operator replaces the inherited value with the specified value\.
-  + For tag policies, this operator removes any inherited tag keys and values and replaces them with the specified tag keys and values\.
+  + For multi\-valued settings \(JSON arrays\), this operator removes any inherited values and replaces them with the values specified by this policy\.
 + `@@append` – **Adds** the specified settings \(without removing any\) to the inherited ones\.
 If the specified setting isn't inherited, this operator adds it to the effective policy\.
+You can use this operator with only multi\-valued settings\.
-  + For tag policies, this operator adds the specified tag keys and values to any inherited ones\.
+  + This operator adds the specified values to any values in the inherited array\.
 + `@@remove` – **Removes** the specified inherited settings from the effective policy, if they exist\.
-  + For tag policies, this operator removes the specified tag keys and values from the effective policy, if they exist\.
-If this operator results in a tag policy key without any values, then accounts with that effective policy can use any value for that tag\.
+You can use this operator with only multi\-valued settings\.
+  + This operator removes only the specified values from the array of values inherited from the parent policies\.
+Other values can continue to exist in the array and can be inherited by child policies\.

 ### Child control operators<a name="child-control-operators"></a>

 Using child control operators is optional\.
 You can use the `@@operators_allowed_for_child_policies` operator to control which value\-setting operators child policies can use\.
 You can allow all operators, some specific operators, or no operators\.
 By default, all operators \(`@@all`\) are allowed\.
 + `"@@operators_allowed_for_child_policies"`:`["@@all"]` – Child OUs and accounts can use any operator in policies\.
 By default, all operators are allowed in child policies\.
-+ `"@@operators_allowed_for_child_policies"`:`["@@assign", "@@append", "@@remove"]` – Child OUs and accounts can use only the specified operators in policies\.
++ `"@@operators_allowed_for_child_policies"`:`["@@assign", "@@append", "@@remove"]` – Child OUs and accounts can use only the specified operators in child policies\.
 You can specify one or more value\-setting operators in this child control operator\.
 + `"@@operators_allowed_for_child_policies"`:`["@@none"]` – Child OUs and accounts can't use operators in policies\.
-You can use this operator to effectively lock down values that are defined in a parent policy so that child policies can't add, append, or remove values\.
+You can use this operator to effectively lock in the values that are defined in a parent policy so that child policies can't add, append, or remove those values\.

 **Note**
 If an inherited child control operator limits the use of an operator, you can't reverse that rule in a child policy\.
 If you include child control operators in a parent policy, they limit the value\-setting operators in all child policies\.